 Argentine law requires delegates from Australia and Canada to pay a reciprocity fee before traveling in addition to having a valid passport.
 A visa is not required.
 Travellers must show proof of payment on arrival.
 The current reciprocity fee is $100-$160 USD depending on country of origin.
 Fee cannot be paid as part of congress registration.

 For further assistance, please contact your local Argentine Embassy or Consulate.

 To see a list of Consulates and Embassies established in Mendoza Click here

 Press and Embargo Policy

 WMS prefer companies not to do any press releases on site at the congress.
 No press passes are available.
 The embargo date is the presentation day, e.g. for a late breaking abstract this the last day of the congress.
-For a general presentations that would be the beginning of the scientific programme for the congress (local time).
+For general presentations that would be the beginning of the scientific programme for the congress (local time).